ChanceHarmon/pph-cheatsheet/README.md

   This demo and code base is just to illustrate how to approach learning any new tool or technology in general.
 We show case how to scrape a website that I had approval to do so on, and more importantly are here to show how Puppeteer can be used in tandem with Node.js to scrape data from websites.
 With a few added features just for fun.

+## Refactor and Revision

+  **Difference Between Original Demo**

+    - All of the code between the two directories do the exact samething.
+    - The large benefit of the refactor is abstracting some of the cleanup functions into utilities, and also isolating the sccrape call itself for use in the express demo's.

 ## Over-View

   **Why**